Horbenkodev/hugo-blog/content/posts/it-duel-2017-implementation-part2-digital-ocean-droplets-and-dokku-setup/index.md

 ---
-title: IT Duel 2017 Implementation - DigitalOcean and Dokku Setup
+ceoTitle: IT Duel 2017 Implementation - DigitalOcean and Dokku Setup
+title: 'IT Duel 2017: "Battle of the Bots - Hexagon" Creation of the Game - DigitalOcean Droplets and Dokku Setup'
+breadcrumbs: IT Duel 2017 - DigitalOcean Droplets and Dokku Setup
+slug: it-duel-2017-implementation-part2-digital-ocean-droplets-and-dokku-setup
+draft: false
-publishDate: '2018-02-09T00:00:00Z'
+publishDate: 2018-02-09T00:00:00Z
-authors: []
+image: digital-ocean-dokku.jpeg
+og_image: digital-ocean-dokku.jpeg
 description: In the first article of the series, we recalled the rules of the game and the technical characteristics of the game engine.
 Now, let's describe how to use DigitalOcean and Dokku to allow players to write a bot in multiple languages, while having guaranteed equal resources in runtime and a pleasant deploy procedure.
-image: digital-ocean-dokku.jpeg
-og_image: digital-ocean-dokku.jpeg
 promote:
   promote: false
 top: false
-draft: true
-industries: []
+authors: []
 categories:
   - news
   - development
   - ruby-on-rails
+industries: []
 ---
 In the first article of the series, we recalled the rules of the game and the technical characteristics of the game engine.
 Now, let's describe how to use DigitalOcean and Dokku to allow players to write a bot in multiple languages, while having guaranteed equal resources in runtime and a pleasant deploy procedure.